-- (a) Any person aggrieved by an administrative action or interpretation of an administrative official may initiate an appeal to the Planning Commission. - (b) Decisions on permit applications made by the Community Development Department may be appealed to the Planning Commission. - (c) The appeal must be made within 30 days of the date of the decision made by the Community Development Department.
+(a) Any person aggrieved by an administrative action or interpretation of an administrative official may initiate an appeal to the Board of Commissioners.

+- (b) Decisions on permit applications made by the Community Development Department may be appealed to the Board of Commissioners. - (c) The appeal must be made within 30 days of the date of the decision made by the Community Development Department.